Cleod9/post-scriptum/README.md

 done: 4

 ```
 As you can see this is completely unmanageable code.
-While there are definitely ways to work around this,  PostScriptum makes this easier by providing a flat construct for you.
+While there are definitely ways to work around this, PS makes this easier by providing a flat construct for you.
 See the simplified version of the code below (Node.js):

 ```javascript